Financial Aid Disbursement

 Loans are disbursed directly to your student account.

 - Excess financial aid in your student account (if aid exceeds your amount due, you may receive a refund)

 - Excess aid from anticipated aid (if aid exceeds your amount due and if you have aid that has not disbursed, you may be eligible for a cash advance)

 Federal Work-Study funds are not credited toward your student account.
 They are issued directly to you.
 The University Payroll department requires work-study paychecks to be direct-deposited into your bank account.
 Set up direct deposit on the Faculty and Staff Information System (FASIS).

 Pay is deposited on a biweekly basis.
 You will receive it on Fridays, one week after the end of the pay period.

 Although most forms of financial aid are disbursed directly to your student account, often students plan to use loan funds for living expenses.
 If you have a credit balance of actual funds on your student account (not a credit balance due to anticipated aid), you may be eligible to receive a refund.

 You can request a refund via CAESAR.
-You are encouraged to set-up direct deposit with the Office of Student Accounts, which would send the requested refunds directly to your chosen bank account.
+You are encouraged to set up direct deposit with Student Finance so that the requested funds can be sent directly to your chosen bank account.
 If you do not have direct deposit, your refund request will initiate a process to send the credit to you by email.